-- When the machine is heating from cool and begins to build pressure from zero, it is normal for the vacuum breaker to sputter until the steam tank is near full pressure. - If sputtering occurs when the steam tank is near or at the set pressure, have a technician replace the vacuum breaker.
+- When the machine is heating from cool and begins to build pressure from zero, it is normal for the vacuum breaker to sputter until the steam tank is near full pressure. - If sputtering occurs when the steam tank is near or at the set pressure, replace the vacuum breaker.